Santa Rosa Basecamp Adventure

 Difficulty: Moderate to Strenuous

 After a big breakfast, we'll hit the trail toward the pier.
-The trail leads us up and over a hill, onto a plateau with expansive views.
-Soon, the trail will descend into a canyon with amazing sandstone cliffs, sculpted by wind and water.
-We'll keep an eye out for Island foxes and birds along the way.
-Eventually, the canyon opens into fantastic ocean views, where we can walk along the tidepools and dramatic cliffs, and continue to check out the sandstone formations.
+The trail leads us over a hill, onto a plateau with expansive views.
+From there, the trail descends into a canyon with amazing water-sculpted sandstone cliffs.
+Keep an eye out for Island foxes and birds along the way.
+Eventually the canyon opens into fantastic ocean views, where we can walk along tide pools and dramatic cliffs, with continuing views of sandstone formations.
 After eating lunch at the coast, we'll head back the way we came, continuing to look for wildlife.
 This is one of our favorite hikes on Santa Rosa!

 Destination: Carrington Point